ASICS Gel-Kayano 32 Review (2026): 200+ Miles Tested — Gold Standard of Stability

 Runner ProfileDon’t Buy BecauseBetter Alternative

-Neutral gait runnersStability features add weight and restriction you don’t needASICS Nimbus 28 — same foam, lighter, no stability
+Neutral gait runnersStability features add unnecessary weight — I tested both and the Nimbus is simply better for neutral gaitsASICS Nimbus 28 — same foam, lighter, no stability

 Speed work / tempo runners10.9 oz and 40mm stack slow transitionsASICS Magic Speed or Endorphin Speed for workouts